locationtech/geotrellis/docs/guide/module-hierarchy.rst

 -  Data structures missing from Scala, such as BTree
 -  Haversine implementation
 -  Lenses
--  RangeReader for reading contiguous subsets of data from a source
+-  RangeReaderProvider for reading contiguous subsets of data from a source
+  - Implementations for FileRangeReader and HttpRangeReader

 geotrellis-vector
 -----------------